 Once you have your tools in place, the next step is to determine the amount of neck relief you have.
 To make this measurement, place a capo on the first fret (this takes any influence of the nut slot depths out of the equation).
 Then fret the low E string at the fret where the neck joins the body.
 You can then check the amount of relief by placing a feeler gage between the bottom of the string and the top of the 8th fret.

-The recommended amount of neck relief can vary based on the type of guitar and a player’s particular preferences.
+The recommended amount of neck relief can vary based on the type of guitar and a player’s particular preferences (for more on different types of guitar, see our full guide).
 For example, Fender’s specification for proper neck relief is 0.010”, which is typically a good target point for most guitars.

 Determine which way to make the adjustment